dasupradyumna/launch.nvim/README.md

     templates = nil,
   },

-  -- whether to enter INSERT mode after launching task in a buffer insert_on_task_launch = false, ---@type boolean

   -- task runner settings
   task = {
     -- whether to render the task output in a tabpage or a floating window, by default